vfile/vfile-reporter-folder-json/readme.md

 # vfile-reporter-folder-json

-Deprecated: Grunt or this package are no longer actively used.
+Deprecated: this package is not actively used to warrant the required maintenance.

 [Git][] is still intact and previous versions can still be used without warnings.